Public Works and Environmental Services

 The Penn Daw Fire Station and Supportive Housing Advisory Committee has been established which includes members from nearby communities, public safety representatives, faith community and affordable/emergency housing providers, the Mount Vernon Council of Citizens Association, the Mount Vernon Lee Chamber of Commerce, Fort Belvoir and county staff.
 The Advisory Committee has been meeting every month since November 2020.
 The role of the committee members is to provide information about the project to their individual community groups and seek feedback.
 County staff is planning larger community-wide meetings in Spring of 2021, which will be advertised on the project website.
 Frequently Asked Questions based on those received from the Advisory Committee, citizens, and community associations, will be posted and updated continually on the project website.
 Questions from future larger community meetings will be collected and responded to in follow-up meetings and posted on the project website.

-Permanent supportive housing (PSH) means community-based housing without a designated length of stay in which supportive services are provided to assist homeless persons with a disability to live independently.
+Affordable Housing refers to price-restricted housing.
+In the context of many financing programs, housing that serves households with an average income at or below 60% of the Area Median Income.
+Permanent supportive housing (PSH) is a type of community-based affordable housing without a designated length of stay in which supportive services are provided to assist homeless persons with a disability to live independently.
 Typically, PSH is prioritized for individuals with the longest lengths of homelessness and greatest vulnerability due to complicated physical and mental health conditions.

 Noise mitigation techniques such as additional layer of concrete padding between the floors, special window and frame design, additional insulation, and selective material selection will be evaluated for incorporation as the design progresses.